NxtGenIT/NxtFireGuard-Threat-Log-forwarder/README.md

-# NxtFireGuard-Syslog-forwarder
+# NxtFireGuard-Syslog-Forwarder

 ## Overview
-This Syslog container serves as an intermediary, forwarding logs from Cisco ISE and Cisco Firepower to NxtFireGuard.
+The NxtFireGuard-Syslog-Forwarder is a Syslog container designed to relay logs from Cisco ISE and Cisco Firepower devices to the NxtFireGuard platform.

 ## Prerequisites
-- A valid NxtFireGuard license key.
+- An active NxtFireGuard license key.
 - Docker installed on your system.

-## Installation and Configuration
+## Setup and Usage

-1. **Clone the Repository**:
+### Clone the Repository
+    To get started, clone the repository and navigate to the project directory:

     ```sh
     git clone https://github.com/NxtGenIT/NxtFireGuard-Syslog-forwarder.git
     cd NxtFireGuard-Syslog-forwarder
     ```

-2. **Update the Docker Compose File**:
+## Usage for Cisco FMC and Cisco ISE

+### Configure the Syslog-ng Configuration File:
-    - Open `syslog/syslog-ng.conf` in a text editor.
+    Open syslog/syslog-ng.conf in a text editor.
-    - Replace `<your-license-key>` with your purchased NxtFireGuard license key.
+    Replace `<your-license-key>` with your valid NxtFireGuard license key.

-3. **Start the Syslog Container**:
+    Start the Syslog Container:

     ```sh
-    docker compose up -d
+    docker compose up syslog-ng -d
     ```

-## Support
-For any issues or questions please create an Issue or contact our support team at [support@nxtgenit.de](mailto:support@nxtgenit.de).

-## License
+## Usage for T-Pot

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+### Set Up the Environment File:
+    Rename `.env.example` to `.env.`
+    Update the values in the `.env` file as per your setup requirements.
+Note that the default `ELK_URL` is preconfigured for standard T-Pot installations.

+    Start the Logstash Container:

+    ```sh
+    docker compose up logstash -d
+    ```